MakersSource/Voron-Mods/Printer Mods/Ender Switchwire/README.md

 ![custom upper idlers](Images/5.jpg)

-The rest of the modifications were pretty sustatial.
+The rest of the modifications were pretty substantial.
 First, I wanted to extend the deck to be close to the same length as the real Switchwire and allow me to attach a display in the same way.
 I go through the install in this live stream: https://www.youtube.com/watch?v=oB8BYyM82n4&t=2573s.

 To accomplish this I replaced the existing extensions with a set of longer extensions.
 This modification does away with the requirement for 8 M5x60 SHCS bolts.
 Instead you will need
   - 16 M5x20 SHCS or BHCS bolts